alangunning/doc-ai-analysis-starter/README.md

 ## Scripts

-Each CLI tool is a thin wrapper around reusable functions in the `docai` module so the same logic can be imported elsewhere.
+Each CLI tool is a thin wrapper around reusable functions in the `docai` package.
+GitHub-specific helpers live under `docai.github` so the same interfaces can be extended to other providers later.

 ### `convert.py`